-The most important thing to understand is that SEO is only the beginning of your Company’s overall web marketing strategy.
-Organic Search Engine Optimization is not ‘one size fits all’, it needs to be tailored to your specific industry and needs.
+Search engine optimization is only the beginning of your company’s overall web marketing strategy and it is not "one size fits all."
+It needs to be tailored to your specific industry and needs.
 It is important to understand that just because your site is optimized for search engines, it doesn’t mean it will attract visitors.
 Once visitors can make it to your site, it doesn’t mean you will get conversions (sales or leads).

 Research is an important element to SEO success.
 If they don't have a research program, your project likely will not be successful.
 You need to understand how they plan and if it is reasonable.

-A good SEO firm will be able to provide you with recommendations on improving other areas of your site that either affects search engine placement or the site visitor's experience (graphical design).
-Site design (layout and graphics) has no bearing on proper search engine optimization, but site coding, content, and incoming/outgoing links all affect your search engine optimization.
+A good SEO firm will be able to provide you with recommendations on improving other areas of your website that either affect search engine placement or the site visitor's user experience.
+Site coding, content, and incoming/outgoing links all affect your search engine optimization.

 This should be a given.
 If they do not have a link strategy, then they won’t be any good.
-They also need to learn how to employ white hat search techniques and NOT black howat search techniques that could get you banned by Google.
+They also need to learn how to employ optimization techniques that won't get you de-indexed by Google.

-Ask prospective SEO firms to scope out how they would optimize your site.
-What on-page and off-page tactics will they be using?
 The reality is they can’t know this until they have done the proper analysis.
-If they have a detailed plan before they have strategized with you and conducted their research, then there is a reasonable likelihood they won’t target the right keywords.
-They company to know about your business before a keyword discussion can even begin.
+If they have a detailed plan before they have strategized with you and conducted their research, then there is a reasonable likelihood they won’t target the right things.
 The most appropriate answer to this question is that this plan is built after the initial strategy session.